Northwest Passage (film)

-Northwest Passage, also billed as Northwest Passage (Book 1: Roger's Rangers), is a 1940 American Western film in Technicolor, directed by King Vidor.
+Northwest Passage, also billed as Northwest Passage (Book 1: Rogers' Rangers), is a 1940 American Western film in Technicolor, directed by King Vidor.
 It stars Spencer Tracy, Robert Young, Walter Brennan and Ruth Hussey.
 The film is set in 1759, and tells a partly fictionalized version of the real-life St. Francis Raid by Rogers' Rangers, led by Robert Rogers (played by Tracy) on the primarily Abenaki village of St. Francis, in modern-day Canada.
 The screenplay, by Laurence Stallings and Talbot Jennings, is based on the 1937 historical novel Northwest Passage by Kenneth Roberts.

-Roberts' novel is split into two parts, referred to as "Book 1" and "Book 2", and the film is based entirely on Book 1.
+Roberts' novel is split into two parts, referred to as "Book 1" and "Book 2".
+The film, which is based entirely on Book 1, makes significant changes in the story (including a "happy ending") that so displeased Roberts that he vowed not to sell film rights to any more of his books.
 There was originally discussion about filming a sequel that would cover Book 2, but this did not happen.
-Ironically, Rogers' quest to find a Northwest Passage through North America, which gave both the novel and the film their title, takes place in Book 2, and is only briefly mentioned in the film.
+Although the book and the movie are named for Rogers' quest to find a Northwest Passage through North America, those events take place in Book 2, and are only briefly mentioned in the film.